 The open air Luna Cinema brings a whole host of films to Dulwich Park each year.

-At the moment, it looks like this year’s schedule, which includes Rocketman, The Greatest Showman singalong (erm, yes please) and Pretty Woman, is still set to go ahead but be sure to check the site for up to date info and booking.
+At the moment, it looks like this year’s schedule, which includes all the family favourites is set to go but be sure to check the site for up to date info and booking.

 Parkrun

-Parkrun in Dulwich Park is currently suspended until the end of June.
+Dulwich Parkrun takes place every Saturday at 9am.
 Check the site for up to date information.

 Boating Lake